Updated March 18, 2023

 This method gets the new value contains a starting string.

 Example: Starts with(<prefix>)

-The equal sign or case function is for to compare a particular string to others by ignoring the considerations of the case.
+The equal sign or case function is for comparing a particular string to others by ignoring the considerations of the case.

 Example: EqualsIgnoreCase (String other string)

-The isEmpty function is come in use for the string to verify that the length () is zero.
+The isEmpty function is come into use for the string to verify that the length () is zero.